 How do I pay my rent?

 I have worked as an extern, assistant, commission stylist, rental stylist, and now studio stylist.
 The setup I have now is by far the easiest.
 The rent is simply withdrawn from my business bank account every week.
 I don't have to worry about forgetting it or being late.
+I pay $450 weekly for 120 sq ft Sola Salon Studio that is technically a one station but it has an extra corner that I squeezed in a second station to double book.
 I always keep at least $5,000 in my account so that I never have to worry about my account being overdrawn.

 How do I know when it is time to switch from assistant to stylist?
 Commission to Rent?
 Rent to Studio?